Yapurarra: Resistance and extinction

-The Jaburara, together with other local tribes such as the Ngarluma and Mardu-Dunera fought against the colonization of their lands by white settlers.
+The Jaburara, together with other local tribes such as the Ngarluma and Mardu-Dunera, fought against the colonization of their lands by white settlers.
 According to an American whaler at the time, the law that accompanied settlement in their region could be summed up as "a word and a blow: the blow, which is generally fatal, coming first".
-In 1868, near the present-day township of Roebourne, in an area known in the local language as Murujuga (hip bone sticking out), two policemen and a native tracker had been killed.
+In 1868, near the present-day township of Roebourne, in an area known in the local language as Murujuga, two policemen and a native tracker had been killed.
 The suspects, three Jaburara men, were duly caught and sentenced to imprisonment.
-Two parties, made up of north coast pearlers and settler pastoralists had been given permission by the district authority to apply lethal force "with discretion and judgement", and they attacked Jaburara encampments in a pincer movement.
+Two parties, made up of north coast pearlers and settler pastoralists, had been given permission by the district authority to apply lethal force "with discretion and judgement", and they attacked Jaburara encampments in a pincer movement.
 In what is now known as the Flying Foam massacre it has been estimated that up to 60 Jaburara were killed.
 In one camp alone, some 15 were killed.
-Following the La Grange massacre, this episode constitutes the second known example of the use of massacre to forcibly remove an indigenous north Western population.
+Following the La Grange massacre, this episode constitutes the second known example of the use of massacre to forcibly remove an indigenous north western population.
 One small "family" was recorded in the first half of the 20th century as still surviving but the massacre effectively cut off the tribe's connections to the islands.